mehallhm/wafflers/blog/content/team_posts/phase1.md

 Description: EcoUnity Europe is an NGO that primarily focuses on promoting sustainable development within Europe.
 Their mission involves trying to gain more active participation from communities in their educational programs, working with businesses to implement sustainable practices, and developing strategies to help communities adapt to the changing climate as well as trying to mitigate any further climate change.

-User Story #1: As a non profit organization, it is hard to gain funding in order to have adequate resources to educate the public about potential efforts to mitigate climate change.
-In order to help EcoUnity Europe’s initiatives, it is essential to try to attract ideal donors who are more willing to support EcoUnity Europe.
-It would be useful to be able to connect with users based on statistics to gain the interest of people that are already interested in climate change, reducing efforts in gaining more people within the organization.
+User Story #1: As an NGO, I want to be able to select certain tags to be associated with so that I can match with citizens who are affected by the problems indicated by those same tags.
+This feature will directly promote our cause to our intended audience and streamline the process of attracting interested users, which could result in increased financial contributions.

-User Story #2: As an NGO dedicated to helping communities that are the most vulnerable to climate change within the EU, it is essential to make sure that the EcoUnity Europe’s efforts are going to those that need it the most.
-Having a feature that allows EcoUnity to view community statistics that are vulnerable to climate change NGOs can shift their objectives towards those communities.
+User Story #2: As an NGO, we want to be matched with interested businesses so that we can increase our visibility and funding from corporations.
+As it stands, it can be difficult to receive funding from major users, and it would be useful to be able to match with businesses that are trying to be more conscious of climate change.

-User Story #3: As an NGO in order to increase the effectiveness of educational content by potentially personalizing the content towards certain users.
-In order to produce more heavily personalized educational content EcoUnity Europe would need a feature to view users survey results in order to decide what content would be the most effective in drawing customers to their objectives.
+User Story #3: As an NGO, we want to be able to match with users associated with the same tags so that we can spread educational content to citizens that already proven to be interested in learning about climate change initiatives to make our mission more effective.
+To produce more personalized educational content, EcoUnity Europe would need a feature to view users survey results in order to decide what content would be the most effective in drawing customers to their objectives.

 ### Persona #2: Natalie Allard